vogue_1

 A horror story: Imagine you are 100 years old and you take out 100(-6) different looking calendars and found the same thing written on the same place, while the rest were left empty.

-Although it was so small, it had almost everything to support our life: except fridge and washing machine we talked before, there are a tiny balcony, a ceiling fan, an oven, a shower room, a bidet, and so on.
-We loved it when we saw it the first time.
+Although it was so small, it had almost everything to support our life: except the fridge and the washing machine we talked before, there were a tiny balcony, a ceiling fan, an oven, a shower room, a bidet, and so on.
+We loved it.

 Continue reading Lamp AOur first home in Milan was the left one above, with a big door facing street directly.
 Functioning as both door and window, most of its surface was made of glass; concerning privacy, translucent glass was used.